leonardinosaur/hcp_rs_fmri/README.md

 ~~~

 Where INPUTLIST is a text file that lists (one per line) full paths to 4D volumes
 and OUTPUTDIR is the directory where the matrices will be saved.
-After this Python
+After this hcpExtractNetworks
-scripty runs, it will print out a command that you can run from $HOME/extractjobs to
+finishes running, it will print out a command that you can run from $HOME/extractjobs to
 submit your job for processing.
 Output and error text files will be saved to
 $HOME/extractjobs/sgeout/